JeffreyGaydos/te-custom-mods/README.md

   - Excluded Files: `additional.css`
   - Relevant Files:
     - `./includes/build_scripts/build_zip_plugin.py`
-- **Creates a github release**: After making the above changes and committing them to the branch, a release draft is created with the version
+- **Creates a github release**: After making the above changes and committing them to the branch, a release draft is created with the version determined by the plugin version incremeter.
+Note that the workflow will not overrite a release with the same tag, so the release may not show up if you used the same tag as a previous release.
+The title and body of the PR from which the release was created are added to the release title and body respectively.
+A link to the PR is added at the end of the release notes as well.
+This is all internal to the workflow and does not involve any python scripts

 ## AI